What To Do If Your Instagram Account Gets Hacked

 Check Your Recovery Settings

 While you likely can’t get the messages and interactions back from an account that’s been stolen, having a backup of your Instagram posts will lessen the blow of a permanent hack.
 “That way, if your account is hacked and held for ransom, or if you can’t recover your account, you still have access to your important information and can request that your old account be deleted without losing those cherished memories,” Podnar says.
-To back up your Instagram data, head to the mobile site, tap Privacy and Security, View Account Data, Request Download, and then Download.
-You’ll be prompted to enter your password and then get a notification that the data will arrive in your associated email inbox when it’s ready.
+To back up your Instagram data, head to the mobile site, tap the triple line icon followed by Your Activity, then select Download Your Information.
+From there, you’ll be prompted to enter the email account you’d like your info to be sent to, and whether you’d like your data to be sent in a HTML or JSON format.
+Enter your IG password, select Request Download, and soon you’ll receive an email titled “Your Instagram Data.”

 Most platforms, including Instagram, are good about notifying you about suspicious activities on your account.
 That said, scammers can also use fake notifications to trick users into clicking links and falling into hacks.
 Whenever you get a safety email from an app, check the address and make sure it’s official before clicking any links — it should be from an @instagram.com address.
 The app will never DM you with an issue.
 If you got an email from Instagram and aren’t sure if it’s legit, tap Settings, Security, and then Emails From Instagram.
 If the email was real, it will be there for 14 days after it’s sent.